rust-lang/cargo/src/doc/src/reference/unstable.md

 linker = "/path/to/target/linker"
 ```

-The generic `host` table above will be entirely ignored when building on a
+The generic `host` table above will be entirely ignored when building on an
 `x86_64-unknown-linux-gnu` host as the `host.x86_64-unknown-linux-gnu` table
 takes precedence.